 While at Cornell Clarke successfully ran for the student seat on the University’s Board of Trustees to defend need-based scholarships to disadvantaged students.
-He graduated with a B.F.A. with a focus on painting in 1984, and acquired a Juris Doctor degree at Georgetown University in 1987.
+He graduated with a B.F.A. with a focus on painting in 1984, and earned a Juris Doctor from Georgetown University in 1987.

 Moving back to Michigan in 1987, he passed the Michigan State Bar and quickly became very active in politics, serving as staff member for the Wayne County Executive between 1987 and 1988 and then as Chief of Staff to Representative John Conyers between 1989 and 1990.
 Clarke won a seat in the Michigan House of Representatives in 1990 but was defeated in 1992.
 He then served as an associate executive and administrator in Wayne County government from 1993 to 1998 before being reelected to the State House of Representatives in 1998, where he remained until 2003.
 While he failed in his bids for Detroit City Council (2001) and mayor of Detroit (2005), he became a state senator in 2002 and was reelected in 2006.
 During that time he served as treasurer of the Michigan Legislative Black Caucus.

 In 2007, he met and married Choi Palms-Cohen, a legal education staffer.
 He also visited Bangladesh, his father’s native country, in late December 2007.
 His trip was sponsored by the Bangladeshi American Public Affairs Committee to promote goodwill between the U.S. and Bangladesh.